ella-TAS/monocle-game-template/Readme.md

 ## Platforms
 - Linux
+- Windows
 - Browser (WebAssembly)
-- Windows

-not tested but should work:
+not tested, but should work:
 - MacOS
 - Switch
 - PlayStation 4